Iran–Italy relations: Overview

 In 2005, Italy was the third largest trading partner of Iran with 7.5% of all exports to Iran.
 Italy was Iran's largest trading partner in the European Union in 2017.

-Italy has maintained active diplomatic channels with Tehran even in periods of heightened tensions between European Union and the Islamic Republic of Iran.
-Despite the severity of international sanctions that substantially reduced prospects of trade with Iran, Italian officials retained communication with Iranian counterparts on soft political issues, albeit just at low-level exchanges during the President Mahmoud Ahmadinejad.
+Italy has maintained active diplomatic channels with Tehran even in periods of heightened tensions between the European Union and the Islamic Republic of Iran.
+Despite the severity of international sanctions that substantially reduced prospects of trade with Iran, Italian officials retained communication with Iranian counterparts on soft political issues, albeit just at low-level exchanges during the presidency of Mahmoud Ahmadinejad.

 After the interim nuclear deal was agreed in 2013, Italy's Emma Bonino became the first European foreign minister to visit Tehran since the tenure of President Mohammad Khatami.
 In both her capacity as Italian Minister of Foreign Affairs and later as High Representative of the Union for Foreign Affairs and Security Policy, Federica Mogherini strongly backed the nuclear negotiations.
 She also reiterated that a breakthrough in the talks could lead to a new chapter for Iran and the West going beyond non-proliferation issues.

 In 2015, during an interview with Italian broadcaster RAI, President Hassan Rouhani said that Italy was the first trade partner among European Union states for several years before the international sanctions and that Iran regards Italy as the most important country for trade and economic cooperation.

 Historical relations

+Antiquity

 The relations between Iran and Italy have ancient origins.
-The relationship between the two countries goes back to when the Persian Empire and the Roman Empire were the two major powers in the world.
-The fall of the western Roman Empire and the end of the Sasanian dynasty affected their connection, however the relationship was able to resist for centuries.
+The relationship between the two countries dates back to when the Parthian Empire and the Roman Empire shared borders in the Eastern Mediterranean.

+Middle Ages

+Since the 12th century to the Shah dynasty, a small percent of Italian traders, workers, and Catholics settled in Iran.
+Cities such as Venice and Genoa were major trading powers, and their merchants sought valuable goods from the East, such as silk, spices, precious stones, and carpets.
+Persia, strategically located along the Silk Road, became an important destination for Italian merchants, with cities such as Tabriz serving as key trading hubs.
+Italian traders established trading posts in Tabriz and other Persian cities, conducting business with local merchants and travelers from across Asia and the Middle East.

+While some Italian traders traveled back and forth between Europe and Persia, others settled more permanently, engaging with local communities and marrying into Persian families.
+Italian merchants brought European goods, art, and ideas to Persia, while taking back luxury items such as Persian silk, carpets, and spices to European markets, enhancing trade relations between the two regions.
+Over time, the influence of Italian traders in Persia declined with the rise of other European powers such as the Portuguese, Dutch, and British, who developed direct sea routes to the East, diminishing the importance of the overland routes through Persia.